Kaiyi Auto: History

-Sale of shares to the city of Yibin
+Transfer of shares to the city of Yibin

 In 2018, following a restructuring of the Chery shareholding, part of Cowin was sold to the city of Yibin through the subsidiaries Yibin Auto Industry Development Investment Co., Ltd. and Sichuan Yibin Pushi (PUSH) Group Co., Ltd. which took possession of 50.5% and 0.5% respectively.
 Chery Automobile retained a 49% stake.

-Yibin City paid a total of RMB 2.5 billion for a 51% stake in Cowin (valuing the company at around RMB 5 billion, about $ 800 million).
+Yibin City paid a total of RMB 2.5 billion for a 51% stake in Cowin (valuing the company at around RMB 5 billion, about $800 million).
 Cowin Auto's headquarters moved to Yibin, Sichuan and the company changed its official name to Yibin Kaiyi (Cowin) Automobile Co., Ltd.

 On 7 January 2019 the new production plant in Yibin was inaugurated and the X5 goes into production.
 Production at the Chery plant in Wuhu will continue for the X3 model.